 Water resource protection is critical throughout all watersheds of Virginia.
 Local governments, the state government, the federal government and private interests must recognize these threats and implement precautions and protections that reflect their level of responsibility for preventing and mitigating offensive activities, safeguarding local public and environmental health, as well as maintaining the technical and economic competence to respond to and correct problems.

 Recent years have seen significant improvements in water quality throughout the Commonwealth.
 However, without adequate funding sources and data to assist local governments and public service authorities, water quality will not continue to improve.
 Combined sewer overflows (CSOs) and sanitary sewer overflows (SSOs) are significantly expensive infrastructure undertakings, often costing hundreds of millions of dollars.
-Local CSO and SSO improvement projects require federal and state financial assistance.
+Local CSO and SSO improvement projects are often mandated by federal and state law and regulation and require federal and state financial assistance.
 VML supports state financial assistance to local governments and public service authorities facing legislative mandates related to CSO or SSO management and remediation.

 VML supports dedicated and adequate state appropriations to the Water Quality Improvement Fund to make full and timely payments under point source upgrade contracts with local governments.
 Additionally, VML supports dedicated and ample state financial assistance to the Stormwater Local Assistance Fund to address costs associated with the permit requirements of Municipal Separate Storm Sewer Systems (MS4).